 Use a post scheduler for efficiency

 In the past Instagram didn’t allow schedulers like Hootsuite or Buffer to automatically post content on your behalf.
 Things have changed since then and utilizing a content scheduler is a great way to save time instead of copying and pasting premade captions and hashtags into your post three times a day.
+You can also use apps like If This Then That (IFTTT) to automate posts and save time by cross-posting onto other social media platforms such as Pinterest or Twitter.

 Instagram story highlights